Alex-Mario/ONLINE-RETAIL-RFM/README.md

 Country (categorical): name of the country where the customer resides.<br>

 ## GOAL
-Gather useful intrinsic information by combining RFM model and some unsupervised learning model.
+Gather useful intrinsic information by combining RFM model and some unsupervised learning model

 For each segments, analyze the data, and try to answer the following questions: